Aveosoftware/aveoauth/README.md

 ```

 - In Facebook Dev console Add Platform as Android under Basic Settings
-- Key Hash in console by running the following in the terminal.
+- Key Hash in console by running the following in the terminal and add the password as `android`

 ```bash
 keytool -exportcert -alias androiddebugkey -keystore ~/.android/debug.keystore | openssl sha1 -binary | openssl base64